 The Museum Store is open during admission hours.
 It features a wide range of educational and fun products, toys, and books.
 We’ve made a few of them available for special order here online.
+A flat shipping fee of $6.00 applies to most book orders.
 For book orders with more than four copies, contact us for a pricing and shipping quote as we need to handle larger orders a little differently.

 Book: No Small Potatoes

 In 1960 when twenty-five-year-old Al Reser became president of the potato salad manufacturing business which his parents began in their Oregon farmhouse kitchen ten years earlier, the company had a dozen or so part-time employees.
 Today, Reser’s Fine Foods is one of the most respected and admired companies in the food industry, boasting over 2,600 employees and annual sales approaching one billion dollars.
 In this book you will get to learn more about the Reser’s fascinating story, and how this local family-run business became so successful.

 What we think of today as Aloha or Aloha-Reedville in Washington County, Oregon, was once a collection of small villages that developed near rivers and established overland routes.
 Today, the suburban community of Aloha, once part of Oregon’s oldest agricultural centers, maintains a significant role in the development of the Portland metropolitan region.
 This book features wonderfully restored photos and maps of the Aloha-Reedville community accompanied by detailed descriptions of its early peoples and places.